Apr. 15, 2007.

 Notice here that the "ears" previously mentioned have been added,

-but are not yet drilled and tapped for the gauge and safety valve.
+but are not yet drilled and tapped for the pressure gage and safety valve.

 The finished valve cover which also serves as the vapor chest with full operating pressure inside.